johanneswiesel/Convex-Order/README.md

-# Wasserstein correlation
+# Convex order via Wasserstein distance

-This repository contains the implementations of the numerical examples in the paper "Measuring association with Wasserstein distances", which can be found under arXiv:2102.00356.
+This repository contains the implementations of the numerical examples in the paper "A new characterisation of convex order through the 2-Wasserstein distance", which can be found under arXiv:....

 ## Prerequisites

-Python, NumPy, SciPy, Matplotlib, XiCor, OT, statsmodels.
+Python, NumPy, SciPy, Matplotlib, OT.
 The programs were tested with Python 3.7.0.

 ## Running the programs

-Each script contains the implementation of one figure.
+Running the jupyter notebook plots the figures.
+The python files are used for the implementation of the optimization procedure.

 # License